BrianPugh/cyclopts/docs/source/parameters.rst

 :class:`.Parameter` gives complete control on how Cyclopts processes the annotated parameter.
 See the :ref:`API` page for all configurable options.
+This page will investigate some of the more common use-cases.

 ------
 Naming